dasch-swiss/dsp-api/docs/05-internals/design/api-v2/gravsearch.md

 If the client submits a count query, the prequery returns the overall number of hits, but not the results themselves.

+In a first step, before transforming the WHERE clause, query patterns must be further optimised by removing the `rdfs:type` statement for entities whose type could be inferred from a property since there would be no need for explicit `rdfs:type` statements for them (unless the property from which the type of an entity must be inferred from is wrapped in an `OPTIONAL` block).
+This optimisation has to happen in advance, because otherwise `transformStatementInWhere` would expand the redundant `rdfs:type` statements.

-In a first step, the Gravsearch query's WHERE clause is transformed and the prequery (SELECT and WHERE clause) is generated from this result.
+Next, the Gravsearch query's WHERE clause is transformed and the prequery (SELECT and WHERE clause) is generated from this result.
 The transformation of the Gravsearch query's WHERE clause relies on the implementation of the abstract class `AbstractPrequeryGenerator`.

 `AbstractPrequeryGenerator` contains members whose state is changed during the iteration over the statements of the input query.
 They can then by used to create the converted query.

 - `mainResourceVariable: Option[QueryVariable]`: SPARQL variable representing the main resource of the input query.
 Present in the prequery's SELECT clause.
 - `dependentResourceVariables: mutable.Set[QueryVariable]`: a set of SPARQL variables representing dependent resources in the input query.
 Used in an aggregation function in the prequery's SELECT clause (see below).
 - `dependentResourceVariablesGroupConcat: Set[QueryVariable]`: a set of SPARQL variables representing an aggregation of dependent resources.
 Present in the prequery's SELECT clause.
 - `valueObjectVariables: mutable.Set[QueryVariable]`: a set of SPARQL variables representing value objects.
 Used in an aggregation function in the prequery's SELECT clause (see below).